keikai/keikai-tutorial/readme.md

 # Optional - Try Keikai Enterprise Edition (EE)
 By default, this project runs with Keikai open source edition (`keikai-oss`), therefore some EE-only features are not available.
 To try out the complete feature, you can follow the steps below to switch to Keikai EE evaluation version:
 1. remove the dependency `keikai-oss`
-2. uncomment those dependencies (`keikai-ex`, `keikai-jsp`) in `pom.xml`
+2. uncomment the dependency (`keikai-ex`) in `pom.xml`
-3. check the latest evaluation version at [our Maven repo](https://mavensync.zkoss.org/eval/io/keikai/keikai-ex/) and specify the version at project version in `pom.xml`
+3. check the latest evaluation version at [our Maven repo](https://mavensync.zkoss.org/eval/io/keikai/keikai-ex/)
 4. run the project according to **How to Run This Project** above